Randomized Orthogonal Projection Methods for Krylov Subspace Solvers: Short-recurrence and randomization

 The symmetry of $H_k$ is lost, as the left-hand side of second equation in~\cref{randarnoldirelation} isn't symmetric anymore in general. \begin{proposition} Suppose $A \in \R^{n \times n}$ is symmetric and has $\ell+q$ distinct eigenvalues, where $\ell \ll n$.
 Let $\Omega \in \R^{\ell \times n}$ be an arbitrary matrix.
 If $\Omega^t \Omega$ and $A$ commute, then at least $q$ eigenvectors of $A$ fall into $\Omega$'s kernel. \end{proposition} \begin{proof} Since $A$ is symmetric, its spectral decomposition is $A = P \Lambda P^t$, where $P$ is an orthogonal matrix formed by the eigenvectors of $A$ and $\Lambda$ is a diagonal matrix formed by the corresponding eigenvalues.
 Without loss of generality, suppose that $m_1, \cdots m_{\ell+q} \in \mathbb{N}^*$, \, $m_1 + \cdots + m_{\ell+q} = n$ and $\Lambda = \text{BlockDiag}\left( \lambda_1 I_{m_1}, \, \cdots, \, \lambda_{\ell + 1} I_{m_{\ell+q}} \right)$, where $\text{BlockDiag}$ denotes a block-diagonal matrix with blocks given as arguments and $I_{m_i}$ is the identity matrix of size $m_i$, for $1 \leq i \leq \ell + q$.
 Any matrix that commutes with $A$ also commutes with $\Lambda$.
 Hence any matrix that commutes with $A$ is block diagonal with blocks of consecutive size $m_1, m_2, \cdots , m_{\ell+q}$.
 This yields $P^t \Omega^t \Omega P = \text{BlockDiag} \left( B_{m_1}, \cdots, B_{m_{\ell + q}} \right)$, where $B_{m_i}$ are matrices of size $m_i \times m_i, \; 1 \leq i \leq \ell + q$.
 Let us denote the columns of $P$ as $p_1, \cdots , p_{n}$.
 Let us take $i_1 \in \{1, \cdots, m_1\}$, $i_2 \in \{m_1 +1 , \ldots m_1 + m_2 \}$, $\ldots$ $i_{\ell+q} \in \{m_1 + ... + m_\ell + 1 , \cdots , m_1 + \ldots + m_\ell + m_{\ell+q}\}$.
 Let us denote $\tilde{P}$ the tall-and-skinny matrix formed by the columns $p_{i_1}, \cdots, p_{i_{\ell+q}}$.
 Then the previous equation shows that $\left(\Omega \tilde{P}\right)^t \Omega \tilde{P}$ is diagonal.
 Since $\ell+q$ non-zero vectors cannot be $\ell_2$-orthogonal in $\mathbb{R}^\ell$, at least $q$ of those vectors are null, i.e at least $q$ eigen-vectors of $A$ fall into $\Omega$'s kernel. \end{proof} The typical SPD operator having $\Theta(n)$ eigenvalues, this theorem disqualifies the natural sufficient condition such that $x,y \mapsto \langle \Omega A x, \Omega y \rangle$ is symmetric.
 Then with our choice of OSE matrices (Gaussian or SRHT), we study the upper-Hessenberg matrix $H_k$ obtained from~\Cref{algo:randarnoldi}.
 Denoting $\Gamma_k = H_k - \breve{H}_k$, \Cref{fig:noise_4096,fig:GaussianNoise_overall,fig:GaussianNoise_one} suggest that the coefficients above the super-diagonal of $H_k$ have a distribution close to that of a gaussian white noise.

 \Cref{fig:GaussianNoise} showcases the distribution of the coefficients above the superdiagonal of the Hessenberg matrix obtained from~\Cref{algo:randarnoldi}.
 In~\Cref{fig:noise_4096} we see noise above the superdiagonal that resembles gaussian noise. \Cref{fig:GaussianNoise_overall} shows the statistic-distribution of all the coefficients above the super-diagonal on one simulation (we choose intervals whose length is half a standard deviation). \Cref{fig:GaussianNoise_one} shows the statistic-distribution of one coefficient above the super-diagonal drawn on multiple distributions.
 In our experiments, this phenomenon occurs already with low sampling size.
+We stress out that for the case of SRHT and Gaussian OSE, one can write